mwaylabs/generator-m-ionic/README.md

 ```sh
 gulp watch-build
 ```
 The `--no-open` options is available here as well, if you don't want your browser to open automatically and would rather navigate to `http://localhost:9000` yourself.
+Add the --no-build option and a new build will not be triggered and `gulp build` will be skipped.

 #### gulp --cordova 'run any command'